Omnichannel vitual PBX...

 – Internal Calls: Among the different extensions in your business, you can call any internal staff member easily.

 – Call Statistics: You can analyze your calls through many different reports.
-You can find information like the amount of calls answered, calls not answered, saturated calls, lost calls, and more.
+You can find information like the amount of calls answered, not answered, saturated, lost calls…

 – Caller ID: allows you to know in which department or in what number the call originated.

 – Voice Mail for moments in which you are unable to answer the call.